Clubs and Organizations Directory

 The California State University Northridge Women's Lacrosse Club is a competitive collegiate lacrosse club.
 Along with being competitive in nature, the club fosters the development of sportsmanship, respect, leadership, teamwork, discipline, and athletic ability in all of its members, while encouraging student success.

-The CSUN Young Democrats perpetuates the ideals of freedoms of speech, thought, and religion as outlined in the United States Constitution and supports efforts toward the election of Democratic Party candidates to public office.
+The CSUN Young Democrats shall perpetuate the ideals of freedom of speech, thought, and religion as outlined in the United States Constitution.
+It shall cooperate and foster goodwill toward the campus as a whole and assist efforts toward the election of Democratic Party candidates to public office and promote the ideals of the Democratic Party.

 CTVA Living-Learning Community

-The CTVA Living-Learning Community provides CTVA majors with a living community that promotes the furthering of academic and personal success though programming and development, and provides students with a completely accessible location to produce projects in their own field.
+The creation of the Cinema and Television Arts Living Learning Community (CTVA LLC) is with the sole intention of providing any willing Cinema and television majors with a living community that promotes only the furthering of academic and personal success though major-specific programming and development, but provide those same resident-students with a completely accessible location to produce projects in their own field.
+Previously unattainable early experience can be gained through this community and its projects.

-Deaf CSUNians offers educational experiences outside the classroom in leadership development and personal growth through the provision of social and cultural activities for deaf students.
+(3)Mission:The Organization offers educational experiences outside the classroom in leadership development and personal growth through the provision of social and cultural activities; networks with entities on and off campus; and participates in a culturally diverse technological and global society.

 Early Childhood Education Masters Association (ECEMA)